PDF, French. 1 document.

-Complementary to the methanisation and pyro-gasification sectors, hydrothermal gasification alone could provide 58 TWh and 138 TWh of renewable gas production by 2050, i.e. up to 1/3 of French gas consumption by that time.
-It offers a relevant solution to reduce the amount of final waste and develop circular economy.
+Complementary to the methanisation and pyro-gasification sectors, hydrothermal gasification alone could provide 58 TWh and 138 TWh of renewable gas production by 2050, i.e. up to 1/3 of projected French gas consumption.
+It offers a relevant solution to reduce the amount of final waste and develop a circular economy.

-A promising technology for waste that is currently poorly or insufficiently recovered.
+A promising technology for waste that is currently poorly or insufficiently used.

-Hydrothermal gasification is based on a thermochemical process at high pressure (250 to 300 bar) and high temperature (between 400 to 700°C) to treat and convert liquid organic waste with a low dry matter content (between 5 and 25%) into a renewable gas.
-Among the nearly 40 possible fields analysed in the study, GRTgaz identifies four categories of inputs that are particularly relevant for hydrothermal gasification in France: sludge from wastewater treatment plants, digestates from methanisation units, organic effluents from industrial activities and liquid effluents from livestock activities.
+Hydrothermal gasification is based on a thermochemical process at high pressure (250 to 300 bar) and high temperature (between 400 to 700°C), to treat and convert liquid organic waste with a low dry matter content (between 5 and 25%) into a renewable gas.
+Among the nearly 40 possible types of feedstock analysed in the study, GRTgaz identifies four that are particularly relevant for hydrothermal gasification in France.
+These are: sludge from wastewater treatment plants, digestates from methanisation units, organic effluents from industrial activities and liquid effluents from livestock activities.

 Significant potential to contribute to the country’s renewable gas mix.

-The study of liquid biomass deposits generated in France (from liquid waste and residues) shows a potential of at least 340 million tonnes/year, of which about 100 million tonnes/year can be mobilised now.
-The renewable gas potential resulting from this technology could, depending on the assumptions for mobilizing the fields, represent between 58 TWh and 138 TWh/year by 2050.
-The first operational installations could be built in France as early as 2025.
+The study of liquid biomass feedstock generated in France (from liquid waste and residues) shows a potential of at least 340 million tonnes/year, of which about 100 million tonnes/year can be mobilised now.
+The renewable gas potential resulting from this technology could, depending on the assumptions for mobilising the feedstock, represent between 58 TWh and 138 TWh/year by 2050.
+The first installations could be operational in France as early as 2025.

-A complimentary solution to other innovative renewable gas production sectors.
+A complementary solution to other innovative renewable gas production sectors.

-Depending on the input and the local ecosystem, hydrothermal gasification is a complementary or alternative technology to methanisation or pyro-gasification.
-It can valorise digestates downstream of agricultural methanisation units or treatment plants and could play an essential role in the management of large volumes generated by the development of this sector.
-Hydrothermal gasification can also become an alternative to methanisation if there is a constraint on digestate recovery (e. g. lack of spreading area).
+Depending on feeedstock and the local ecosystem, hydrothermal gasification is a complementary or alternative technology to methanisation or pyro-gasification.
+It can monetise digestates downstream from agricultural methanisation units or treatment plants and could play an essential role in the management of large volumes generated by the development of this sector.
+Hydrothermal gasification can also become an alternative to methanisation if there is a constraint on digestate recovery (e.g. lack of spreading area).
 Like pyrogasification for solid waste, it offers a recovery route for liquid biomass waste by avoiding the use of incineration and/or landfill.
-Hydrothermal gasification is perfectly integrated into sustainable development, circular economy, bio-economy and drastic reduction of waste and final residues in territories as well as in cities and conurbations.
+Hydrothermal gasification is perfectly aligned with sustainable development targets, circular and bio-economy approaches and the objectives of reducing waste and final residues.